 Shareaholic powers content distribution, discovery and sharing of web content for over 450 million people each month.
 Part of how this works involves the temporary display of images or details related to the web content, such as the title, thumbnail and excerpt for the web page.
 Steve Bot is a web bot that scrapes the HTML of a web page to gather, cache and display this information.

 Steve's process begins with a list of URLs, augmented with Sitemap data, both of which are provided by the site.
 New pages, changes to existing pages, and dead links are noted and used to update the data cached in the Shareaholic Content Index for a given site.

 Mozilla/5.0 (compatible; Shareaholic/1.0; +http://www.shareaholic.com/steve)

-We do very aggressive caching so you shouldn't see Steve in your logs more than once every few weeks for any one URL.
-Our goal is to crawl as many pages from your site as we can on each visit without overwhelming your server's bandwidth.
-We don't like waste either, and are clever at not wasting bandwidth – yours or ours.
-However, if you experience technical issues, please contact us at email@example.com.
-We recommend attaching any relevant server logs that may help.
+We do very aggressive caching so you shouldn't see Steve Bot in your logs more than once every few weeks for any one URL.
+Our goal is to index relevant information from as many web pages from your site as we can on each visit without overwhelming your server's bandwidth.
+We do not like waste either, and are clever at not wasting bandwidth – yours or ours.
+However, if you experience technical issues, please contact us.
+We recommend attaching any relevant server logs that may help with troubleshooting an issue.

-Shareaholic has sophisticated algorithms that determine how much to crawl each site.
-If Steve is crawling your site too often and slowing down your server you can change the crawl rate.
-Use the "crawl-delay" directive in your robots.txt file to control the crawl rate.
+Shareaholic has sophisticated algorithms that determine how much to visit each site.
+If Steve is indexing content too often and slowing down your server, you can control the index rate for your site in your Shareaholic site settings.
 The use of this setting is not always needed nor is it generally recommended, but it is available for use should the need arise.